centreborelli/s2p/README.md

 ### From a python interpreter
-An other way is to import the `s2p` module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet), to generate an altitude map, and then generate a 3D point cloud from this altitude map using the function `generate_cloud`.
+An other way is to import the `s2p` module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet), to generate an altitude map.
+A 3D point cloud can be generated from this altitude map using the function `generate_cloud`, and then a raster digital surface model map can be generated from the 3D point cloud.

     python
     >>> import s2p
     >>> alt_map = s2p.process_triplet('test', 'pan1.tif', 'rpc1.xml', 'pan2.tif', 'rpc2.xml', 'pan3.tif', 'rpc3.xml', 25150, 24250, 300, 300, 3)
     >>> s2p.generate_cloud('test', 'pan1.tif', 'rpc1.xml', 'xs1.tif', 25150, 24250, 300, 300, alt_map)
+    >>> s2p.generate_dsm('test/dsm.tif', ['test/cloud.ply'], 4)

-See the docstrings of the functions `process_pair`, `process_triplet` and `generate_cloud` for a complete description of their arguments.
+See the docstrings of the functions `process_pair`, `process_triplet`, `generate_cloud` and `generate_dsm` for a complete description of their arguments.

 ## Installation